Intent Laundering: AI Safety Datasets Are Not What They Seem: Related Work

-In response to these increasingly sophisticated attacks, advanced safety alignment techniques were proposed to enhance safety.
+In response to these increasingly sophisticated attacks, advanced safety alignment techniques were proposed.
 Recent work primarily leveraged reasoning as a mechanism to improve robustness, particularly in large reasoning models \citep{kim2025reasoning,guan2024deliberative,jaech2024openai}.
-At the same time, the same reasoning capability exploited under adversarial conditions to jailbreak models \citep{sabbaghi2025adversarial}.
+At the same time, the same reasoning capability can be exploited under adversarial conditions to jailbreak models \citep{sabbaghi2025adversarial}.
 Overall, prior studies showed that the safety alignment of current models remains fragile \citep{shah2025approach,DBLP:conf/iclr/QiPL0RBM025,amodei2016concrete}, making reliable safety evaluation challenging \citep{rando2025adversarial,benton2024sabotage}.

 \paragraph{Safety Datasets.} As with other evaluation tasks, safety datasets aim to measure the effectiveness of safety alignment by capturing real-world scenarios.
 Early research focused on evaluating models against a narrow set of risks, such as bias \citep{tamkin2023evaluating, nadeem-etal-2021-stereoset, 10.1145/3442188.3445924, nangia-etal-2020-crows}, toxicity \citep{hartvigsen-etal-2022-toxigen, gehman-etal-2020-realtoxicityprompts}, and ethical judgment \citep{hendrycks2021aligning}.
-However, with the rise of general-purpose models, the focus broadened to encompass a wider range of safety threats, including misinformation, cybercrime, harassment, and more \citep[inter alia]{chao2024jailbreakbench, mou2024sg, wang2023decodingtrust, xu-etal-2021-bot}.
-Within this expanded risk landscape, a particularly pressing area of concern in recent research is preventing the misuse of models for chemical, biological, radiological and nuclear threats \citep{sixty_minutes_anthropic_2025}.
+However, with the rise of general-purpose models, the focus broadened to a wider range of safety threats, including misinformation, cybercrime, harassment, and more \citep[inter alia]{chao2024jailbreakbench, mou2024sg, souly2024strongreject, wang2023decodingtrust, xu-etal-2021-bot}.
+Within this expanded risk landscape, a particularly pressing area of concern in recent research is preventing the misuse of models for chemical, biological, radiological, and nuclear threats \citep{sixty_minutes_anthropic_2025}.
 This growing concern elevated datasets such as AdvBench \citep{zou2023universal} and HarmBench \citep{pmlr-v235-mazeika24a} as prominent benchmarks for evaluating broader safety alignment.